unChaz/sci-fi-5e/srd/equipment/magic_items.md

 _Rod, legendary (requires attunement)_

-This rod has a flanged head, and it functions as a magic mace that grants a +3 bonus to attack and damage rolls made with it.
+This rod has a flanged head, and it functions as a tek mace that grants a +3 bonus to attack and damage rolls made with it.
 The rod has properties associated with six different buttons that are set in a row along the haft.
 It has three other properties as well, detailed below.

 **_Six Buttons_**.
 You can press one of the rod’s six buttons as a bonus action.
 A button’s effect lasts until you push a different button or until you push the same button again, which causes the rod to revert to its normal form.

 If you press **button 1**, the rod becomes a _flame tongue_, as a fiery blade sprouts from the end opposite the rod’s flanged head.

-If you press **button 2**, the rod’s flanged head folds down and two crescent-shaped blades spring out, transforming the rod into a magic battleaxe that grants a +3 bonus to attack and damage rolls made with it.
+If you press **button 2**, the rod’s flanged head folds down and two crescent-shaped blades spring out, transforming the rod into a tek battleaxe that grants a +3 bonus to attack and damage rolls made with it.

-If you press **button 3**, the rod’s flanged head folds down, a spear point springs from the rod’s tip, and the rod’s handle lengthens into a 6-foot haft, transforming the rod into a magic spear that grants a +3 bonus to attack and damage rolls made with it.
+If you press **button 3**, the rod’s flanged head folds down, a spear point springs from the rod’s tip, and the rod’s handle lengthens into a 6-foot haft, transforming the rod into a tek spear that grants a +3 bonus to attack and damage rolls made with it.

 If you press **button 4**, the rod transforms into a climbing pole up to 50 feet long, as you specify.
 In surfaces as hard as granite, a spike at the bottom and three hooks at the top anchor the pole.
 Horizontal bars 3 inches long fold out from the sides, 1 foot apart, forming a ladder.
 The pole can bear up to 4,000 pounds.
 More weight or lack of solid anchoring causes the rod to revert to its normal form.